-Clayton Saunders was born and raised in Calcutta, India.
+Clayton Saunders, an independent singer/songwriter who has been in the music industry for over 45 years, was born and raised in Calcutta, India.
 At age 17 Clayton formed a Pop Group that took India by storm, called The Flintstones (yes like the cartoon characters) and reigned as India’s number one band for more than 3 years.

 Immigrating to Melbourne, Australia in June 1969, Clayton soon found his way onto local and national T.V. shows gaining popularity as one half of Melbourne’s famous folk/pop duo David and Nawab.